 Symptoms may first be noticed after strenuous physical activity.
 Symptoms usually progress gradually.
 After weeks, the inflamed skin begins to harden, eventually acquiring a texture similar to an orange peel.

 A doctor suspects eosinophilic fasciitis because of its typical symptoms.
-The number of eosinophils is increased in the blood, as is the erythrocyte sedimentation rate (ESR).
-This increase indicates inflammation.

 Contractures and carpal tunnel syndrome may need to be treated surgically.

 Doctors continue to monitor people by doing blood tests so that, if a blood disorder develops, it can be diagnosed and treated as soon as possible.

 People who are receiving immunosuppressants are also given drugs to prevent infections such as by the fungus Pneumocystis jirovecii (see prevention of pneumonia in immunocompromised people Prevention Pneumonia is infection of the lungs.
 Pneumonia in people whose immune system is weakened or impaired (for example, by acquired immunodeficiency syndrome [AIDS], cancer, organ transplantation... read more ).